gulzarshaikh/WellArchitected-Assessment/README.md

 * TODO: how, prerequisites etc.

+## Add content

+While the content is currently driven by the CA&E team, if you find spelling errors, typos, illogical questions or you feel there's content missing, feel free to contribute by creating a Pull Request.
+The team will triage it.

 ## Create custom output formats

 By default the content is generated into Markdown using templates in the `template` directory.
 To create your own output formats (like CSV), you can simply adapt the templates and restructure the content - it's just text.